 Thomas Whitman (b.
 1960) began his musical studies with cellist Harry Wimmer.
 He studied composition with George Crumb, Gerald Levinson, Max Lifchitz, and Richard Wernick, among others.
-A Luce Scholar in 1986-87, he studied in Bali, Indonesia, with the late I Madé Gerindem.
-Other prizes and honors include an ASCAP Foundation Grant; artist residencies at the MacDowell Colony and Yaddo; and commissions from many ensembles, including Orchestra 2001, Network for New Music, North/South Consonance, and the Philadelphia Singers.
-Whitman’s compositions include chamber music, dance and film scores, and five operas.
-On the faculty of Swarthmore College since 1990, he is the founder and co-director of Gamelan Semara Santi, the Philadelphia area’s only Indonesian percussion orchestra.
-He also directs the Chester Children’s Gamelan project, a volunteer effort that introduces Indonesian performing arts to schoolchildren in Chester, Pennsylvania.
+As a Luce Scholar in 1986-7, he studied in Bali, Indonesia with I Madé Gerindem.
+Other prizes and honors include an ASCAP Foundation Grant; artist residencies at MacDowell and Yaddo; and commissions from many ensembles, including Orchestra 2001, Network for New Music, North/South Consonance, Mélomanie, and Dolce Suono Ensemble..
+Whitman’s compositions include chamber music, dance and film scores, and six operas.
+He has served on the faculty of Swarthmore College since 1990, where he is the founder and co-director of Gamelan Semara Santi, the Philadelphia area’s first Indonesian percussion orchestra.
+He has taught Indonesian performing arts for many years as a volunteer in urban public schools, and currently collaborates with Modero Dance and Gapura Philadelphia to offer gamelan to Philadelphia’s Indonesian-American community.
 Selected recordings are available on Avie, North/South, and Albany Records.
-Sheet music is available through Cassiopeia Publishing.
+Sheet music is available through SubitoMusic.com.